Livingston Parish football coach no longer employed by district after arrest on molestation charges

 According to a spokesperson for the Livingston Parish Public School System, Henderson was placed on leave on April 16 after officials received a report of misconduct.
 Henderson worked at the school district as a business English and technical writing teacher, as well as an assistant football coach, for two years.

-Henderson, 34, was arrested by Livingston Parish deputies and charged with two counts of indecent behavior and one count of molestation of a juvenile - forcible fondling.
+Henderson, 34, was arrested by Livingston Parish deputies and charged with indecent behavior and molestation of a juvenile - forcible fondling.

 He was booked into the Livingston Parish Detention Center on a $350,000 bond.